knobs-dials/munin-stuff/README.md

 Attempts to record CPU use per user.
 For kernel/daemon stuff it tries to categorize a bit, e.g. into database, web, appsupport, filesystem, services, kernel.
 (That categorizing can use a bunch of work)

+### procmem_

+Meant to be linked as procmem_res and/or procmem_virt, to see which processes are using / mapping the most memory.